pgbackrest/pgbackrest/CODING.md

 ## Formatting with uncrustify

-pgBackRest uses uncrustify to check/update the code formatting.
+pgBackRest uses uncrustify for C and black for Python to check/update the code formatting.
 If the `code-format` test fails in CI then reformat the code:
 ```
-pgbackrest/test/test.pl --code-format
+pgbackrest/test/test.py code-format
 ```

 Also review the standards in the following sections below.
 Some standards require further explanation and others are not enforced by uncrustify.